sohanmaheshwar/amplify-rekognition-workshop/part_2/README.md

    </body>
 </html>
 ```
+4. #### Upload image to S3

-4. We will now modify our `app.js` file to upload the selected image to a S3 bucket.
+We will now modify our `app.js` file to upload the selected image to a S3 bucket.
 In your `app.js` file, upload this code snippet:

 ```javascript
 import Amplify, {Storage} from 'aws-amplify';